Ultimate Prep List for Open Studio Events

 After the Open Studio

-- Make a list and recap successes and opportunities of event
+- Make a list and recap successes and opportunities of the event

 - Note changes to this calendar that better benefit your timeline